Hosting Handbook

 The guidance from the Safety Team is that candles need to be on a level, non-flammable base that will contain any wax run-off, not near any hangings (fireproof or otherwise), attended at all times they are lit and that means to extinguish them are nearby (e.g. extinguisher or bucket of water etc.).
 If using a candle stand you will need to ensure that should the stand get knocked over the candle will not come into contact with anything considered to be flammable i.e. the side wall to a tent/marquee – drapes – furnishings – posters etc. Extra care must be taken if using night/tea lights.
 The surface must be of a non-combustible material i.e. metal tray – marble – stone etc. Never place on wood or plastic

 Not all venues will have fixed capacities and the Safety Team will be focusing on optimising venue use.
 If set, the capacity of a venue, i.e. the number of people allowed in a venue at any one time, is calculated by our Safety Team.
 This calculation takes into account several factors including the use, amount of floor space available to people inside the venue and the number and width of the fire exits.
 Please ensure you are aware of the capacity of your venue if it has one.
 If anything changes in the venue that may affect the calculation, please contact the Safety Team, who are the only people who can advise of a change.
-If your venue is one of the stewarded venues (or the Village Team Leaders tell you that an event will be stewarded) do not start letting people in until the stewards are there.
+If your venue is one of the stewarded venues (or the Zone Co-ordinators tell you that an event will be stewarded) do not start letting people in until the stewards are there.

 Greenbelt, as part of its licence requirement and duty of care to employees (and volunteers), must ensure noise is managed in two ways: